 A Look Into Boat and RV Storage

 The onset of COVID-19 prompted many to reevaluate previous choices of travel and recreational activities, searching for destinations and activities that were both drivable and outdoors.
 As a result, the sale of recreational vehicles (RVs) and boats reached record highs, leading to the need to store these vehicles skyrocketing.
-In 2021, a record number of RV and boat storage facilities were sold, totaling $285.4 million in sales volume, nearly tripling the previous high in 2020, according to YardiMatrix.
-Continued growth is anticipated in the United States’ RV market, which is currently valued at $55.90 billion and is expected to reach $87.98 billion by 2028, according to Global News Wire.
+In 2022, a record number of RV and boat storage facilities were sold, totaling $556.1 million in sales volume, according to YardiBreeze.
+Continued growth is anticipated in the United States’ RV market, which is currently valued at $48 billion and is expected to expand at 4.0% CAGR between 2023 and 20235, reaching over $80 billion by the end of 2035, according to GlobeNewswire.
 Boat and RV sales are expected to continue to reach record highs, reflecting the surge in RV registries and boating licenses.
 In the past five years, more than 2.5 million RVs and 1.6 million motorboats have been registered in the U.S.

 With the influx of large water and recreational vehicle sales came the need for somewhere to store them.
-Many Homeowners Associations (HOAs) forbid boats and RVs to be parked in driveways in front of homes or on the street for extended periods, pushing owners to find alternative storage options outside of neighborhoods.
-In fact, less than 14 percent of existing HOAs offer storage or parking for recreational vehicles and watercrafts in their communities, according to Mini Storage Messenger.
+Many homeowners associations (HOAs) forbid boats and RVs to be parked in driveways in front of homes or on the street for extended periods, pushing owners to find alternative storage options outside of neighborhoods.
+In fact, less than 14% of existing HOAs offer storage or parking for recreational vehicles and watercrafts in their communities, according to Mini-Storage Messenger.
 Therefore, owners are forced to find storage facilities that house their large “toys” in close proximity.
-On average, RV owners use their vehicles 25 days out of the year, and boat owners operate their boats 54 days per year, leaving the remaining time in storage facilities, according to RVIA.org.
+On average, RV owners use their vehicles 25 days out of the year, and boat owners operate their boats 54 days per year, leaving the remaining time in storage facilities, according to the RV Industry Association.

 Boat and RV storage facilities are not necessities for the average consumer.
 As a result of their niche clientele, these facilities are in specific areas, typically nearby national parks, campgrounds, and lakes.
 Here are the largest markets for boat and RV storage facilities: